How to Trade the Rising Wedge Pattern’s 81% Success Rate

 What the Rising Wedge Indicates

 The rising wedge chart pattern occurs when buyers are in control.
 As sellers become more active, supply starts to outstrip demand, and eventually, a downside breakout occurs, forcing an aggressive price decline averaging 9%.
-The rising wedge chart pattern is considered a reliably bearish signal, as buyers cannot sustain the uptrend.
+The rising wedge is a reliably bearish signal, as buyers cannot sustain the uptrend.

 How Reliable is a Rising Wedge Pattern?

-A rising wedge stock chart pattern has an 81% success rate on an upside breakout of an existing uptrend.
+A rising wedge is very reliable, withย an 81% success rate on an upside breakout of an existing uptrend.
 When the price breaks through resistance, it has an average 38% price increase.
 Following a downtrend, the pattern is 51% successful, with an average price decrease of 9%.

 Chart Pattern Success Rate Average Price Change